 If you’re interested in becoming a back end developer, consider starting to learn how to use these tools and basic back end programming sooner rather than later.
 Why would a job as a back end developer be appealing to you?
 Let’s look at some numbers.

 Back End Developer Careers

-However, there are many other great career opportunities in the tech field.
-If this sounds almost perfect except perhaps the lack of room for “creativity”, consider becoming a front end developer instead.
-If you’re the type to wear a lot of hats, a full-stack developer which creates both the front and back end, might just be the fit for you.
+However, there are many other great career opportunities in the tech field, such as web designer vs web developer.
+If this sounds almost perfect except perhaps the lack of room for “creativity,” consider becoming a front end developer instead.
+If you’re the type to wear a lot of hats, a full-stack developer which creates both the front and back end might just be the fit for you.
 The possibilities really are endless.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.